Mm0444/Mm0444/README.md

     <img src="https://img.shields.io/badge/Portfolio-Visit%20My%20Website-FF6699?style=for-the-badge&logo=google-chrome&logoColor=white" alt="Portfolio">
   </a>
 </p>

 ---

 ### 👨‍💻 About Me
-I am a third-year student in the Faculty of Science and Technology, majoring in Computer Science.I am interested in undertaking a co-operative education internship as a Software Developer.I am interested in developing programs, websites, and applications to improve my programming skills and create efficient software.
-This will help me further my project development and allow me to learn new technologies.
-The benefits of the internship include developing teamwork skills, self-improvement, and a quick learning ability, ultimately contributing to the organization's valuable work.
+I am a third-year Computer Science student in the Faculty of Science and Technology ,majoring in Computer Science.
+I am interested in undertaking a co-operative education internship as a Full-Stack Developer.
+I am deeply interested in the end-to-end development process, from designing intuitive user interfaces to building robust and scalable backend systems.
+I constantly strive to improve my programming logic and problem-solving skills through creating efficient web applications and software solutions.
+My goal for this internship is to immerse myself in modern technologies and real-world development workflows.
+I am a fast learner and a dedicated team player, eager to contribute my technical skills and creative energy to help the organization achieve its goals.

 ---